edgarfgp/Fabulous.AST/README.md

 ## Supporting Fabulous.AST

-The simplest way to show us your support is by giving this project and the [Fabulous project](https://github.com/edgarfgp/Fabulous.AST) a star.
+The simplest way to show us your support is by giving this project and the [Fabulous.AST project](https://github.com/edgarfgp/Fabulous.AST) a star.

 You can also support us by becoming our sponsor on the GitHub Sponsors program.
 This is a fantastic way to support all the efforts going into making Fabulous the best declarative UI framework for dotnet.